radixdlt/radix-engine-toolkit/README.md

     export CC="/opt/homebrew/opt/llvm/bin/clang"
     ```

-After the above steps, it should now be possible to build the transaction library from source.
+After the above steps, it should now be possible to build the radix engine toolkit from source.
 To do that, run the build script:

 ```
 ./build.sh